John Gonçalves: Mayor of Gibraltar

 On 4 April 2019 Gonçalves was invested Mayor of Gibraltar, succeeding Kaiane Aldorino.
 At this ceremony he was called "Mr Basketball" by Chief Minister Fabian Picardo, noting that this was the same year Gibraltar would be hosting the 2019 Island Games.

 During his mayoralty, he was selected as one of three Vice Presidents of FIBA Europe.

+Post-Mayoral career

+Gonçalves is still a member of the board of FIBA Europe as of 2025.